 When 96136 is billed with an E&M code, the E&M code should be billed first with a modifier 25.
 96136 should be billed last with a modifier 59.
 For more detailed information download our latest billing guide.

-No. 96136 is specifically for billing when a test administration is conducted by a physician.
+No. 96136 is specifically for billing when a test administration is conducted by a physician or qualified healthcare professional.
 If test administration is performed by a technician then you should bill using CPT 96138.

 CPT code 96136 is a time-based code and is for the first 30 minutes of testing administration services performed.
 A minimum time of 16 minutes must be used to count as 30 minutes.